C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 Table of Values

-The table of values allows to semi-concretely represent the relationship between two changing quantities (variables), one of which depends on the other.
-It is often constructed to represent the relationship between numerical values associated with the terms of an growing non-numeric pattern and the position of these terms.
+A table of values is a semi-concrete representation showing the relationship between two changing quantities (variables), one of which depends on the other.
+It is often constructed to represent the relationship between numerical values associated with the terms of a growing pattern.

 Image Non numeric pattern with growing patterns.
 Term one, 5 squares.
 Term 2, 7 squares.
 Term 3, 9 squares.

-Ask students to create a table of values that represents the relationship between the term number of the term and the number of squares in it.
+Ask students to create a table of values that represents the relationship between the term number and the number of squares.

-Image Value of table that represent the position of a term and the number of squares.
+Image Table of values that represent the position of a term and the number of squares.
 Term one, 5 squares.
 Term 2, 7 squares, Term 3, 9 squares.
 Arrows are drawn to represent the bonds with values plus 2.

 • Describe the relationships in the table of values.